XPO Logistics (NYSE:XPO) Updates FY 2022 Earnings Guidance

 XPO Logistics (NYSE:XPO – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $5.20-$5.60 for the period, compared to the consensus earnings per share estimate of $5.19.
 The company issued revenue guidance of -.

-A number of equities research analysts have recently weighed in on the stock.
-Susquehanna Bancshares reduced their price target on shares of XPO Logistics from $97.00 to $96.00 in a research note on Wednesday, May 11th.
-Zacks Investment Research upgraded shares of XPO Logistics from a hold rating to a buy rating and set a $61.00 price target on the stock in a research note on Thursday, April 28th.
-Bank of America upgraded shares of XPO Logistics from a neutral rating to a buy rating and raised their price target for the company from $70.00 to $96.00 in a research note on Friday, March 11th.
-Raymond James reduced their price target on shares of XPO Logistics from $105.00 to $90.00 and set an outperform rating on the stock in a research note on Wednesday, April 20th.
-Finally, Susquehanna reduced their price target on shares of XPO Logistics from $97.00 to $96.00 in a research note on Wednesday, May 11th.
-Two analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
-According to data from MarketBeat, XPO Logistics has a consensus rating of Buy and an average target price of $94.86.
+A number of analysts have weighed in on the company.
+Susquehanna reduced their target price on XPO Logistics from $97.00 to $96.00 in a research note on Wednesday, May 11th.
+Bank of America upgraded XPO Logistics from a neutral rating to a buy rating and increased their target price for the stock from $70.00 to $96.00 in a research note on Friday, March 11th.
+Evercore ISI assumed coverage on XPO Logistics in a research note on Friday, February 25th.
+They issued an outperform rating and a $91.00 target price on the stock.
+TheStreet lowered XPO Logistics from a b rating to a c rating in a research note on Monday, May 9th.
+Finally, Susquehanna Bancshares reduced their target price on XPO Logistics from $97.00 to $96.00 in a research note on Wednesday, May 11th.
+Two investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $94.86.

-In other news, major shareholder Jacobs Private Equity, Llc sold 5,447,500 shares of XPO Logistics stock in a transaction on Wednesday, April 13th.
-The shares were sold at an average price of $55.80, for a total value of $303,970,500.00.
-Following the completion of the sale, the insider now owns 6,468,201 shares in the company, valued at approximately $360,925,615.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 17.80% of the company’s stock.
+In other XPO Logistics news, major shareholder Jacobs Private Equity, Llc sold 5,447,500 shares of the firm’s stock in a transaction dated Wednesday, April 13th.
+The stock was sold at an average price of $55.80, for a total value of $303,970,500.00.
+Following the completion of the sale, the insider now owns 6,468,201 shares of the company’s stock, valued at $360,925,615.80.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+11.20% of the stock is currently owned by company insiders.

-A number of hedge funds have recently made changes to their positions in XPO.
-First Community Trust NA bought a new stake in XPO Logistics during the 4th quarter valued at $39,000.
-Salem Investment Counselors Inc. purchased a new position in XPO Logistics during the 1st quarter worth $60,000.
-Covestor Ltd boosted its holdings in XPO Logistics by 535.3% during the 1st quarter.
-Covestor Ltd now owns 1,423 shares of the transportation company’s stock worth $104,000 after acquiring an additional 1,199 shares during the last quarter.
-Fairfield Bush & CO. purchased a new position in XPO Logistics during the 1st quarter worth $147,000.
-Finally, JustInvest LLC purchased a new position in XPO Logistics during the 4th quarter worth $217,000.
-Institutional investors and hedge funds own 99.18% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of XPO.
+First Community Trust NA acquired a new stake in shares of XPO Logistics during the fourth quarter worth about $39,000.
+Salem Investment Counselors Inc. acquired a new stake in shares of XPO Logistics during the first quarter worth about $60,000.
+Covestor Ltd lifted its holdings in shares of XPO Logistics by 535.3% during the first quarter.
+Covestor Ltd now owns 1,423 shares of the transportation company’s stock worth $104,000 after purchasing an additional 1,199 shares during the period.
+Fairfield Bush & CO. acquired a new stake in shares of XPO Logistics during the first quarter worth about $147,000.
+Finally, JustInvest LLC acquired a new stake in shares of XPO Logistics during the fourth quarter worth about $217,000.
+99.18% of the stock is owned by institutional investors and hedge funds.

 XPO Logistics Company Profile (Get Rating)